Reymondli/UTCourseReview/README.md

 ![Alt text](/Screenshots/IMG_0028.PNG?raw=true "Course Review Page")

 ## Credit
-UTCR iOS App is designed and developed by Rey Li.
+UTCR iOS App is designed and developed by Ziming Li.

-This app uses API from UTCR website, designed and developed by Rick Jia.
-Data from Cobalt UofT.
+This app uses API from UTCR website. (website designed and developed by Rick Jia.
+Data from Cobalt UofT.)

-More detail of UTCR website can be found here: https://github.com/ruihan-jia/UofTCourseReview
+More details of UTCR website can be found here: https://github.com/ruihan-jia/UofTCourseReview